Bernie Sanders, Elizabeth Warren to headline Boston rally

 Democrats are also scrambling to find the next leader of the party.

-The rally is set to begin around 7:30 p.m.
-Friday at Boston’s Orpheum Theater.

-Sanders also is scheduled to give a speech at the Edward M. Kennedy Institute for the United States Senate earlier in the day.
+Earlier Friday, Sanders delivered a speech at the Edward M. Kennedy Institute for the United States Senate, calling Trump a “fraud” and saying his goal was to rally Americans around a more progressive agenda.

 (Copyright (c) 2017 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)